jaden-young/eiffel/eiffel-vocabulary/EiffelIssueVerifiedEvent.md

 --->

 # EiffelIssueVerifiedEvent (IV)
 The EiffelIssueVerifiedEvent declares that an issue, typically a requirement, has been verified by some means.
 It is different from [EiffelTestCaseFinishedEvent](./EiffelTestCaseFinishedEvent.md) in that multiple test case executions may serve as the basis for a single verification or, conversely, multiple issues may be verified based on a single test case execution.
-At least one link to an issue must be present, wheather is be "SUCCESSFUL_ISSUE", "FAILED_ISSUE", or "INCONCLUSIVE_ISSUE".
+At least one link to an issue must be present, wheather it be "SUCCESSFUL_ISSUE", "FAILED_ISSUE", or "INCONCLUSIVE_ISSUE".

 ## Data Members